Kanho Yakushiji: Zen and the Art of Bridge Building

 You have to understand, for this child, the possibility and wonder of the future was tempered by a growing sense of duty.
 A sense that his path was no less certain than the one now being cut through the Seto Inland Sea.
 In Japan, if you are born a “temple son,” you are expected to train and one day inherit your father’s temple.
 This practice of inheritance from father to eldest son is the most common way temple life is transmitted in Buddhist Japan.
 “I gradually became aware of my fate in adolescence,” says Yakushiji.
 “My parents didn’t say absolutely, but I knew they wanted me to inherit the temple someday.
 In a corner of my heart I couldn’t understand why I had to become a monk.”
 Ah, if only children were as malleable as steel and concrete.

 It’s not easy to build a suspension bridge.
 The delicate cooperation between nature and man requires a keen knowledge of the environment as well as constant innovation in research and design.
 Engineers at the Honshu Shikoku Bridge Authority had to conduct exhaustive studies of sea currents as well as obtain numerous core drilling samples from the underlying sea bed.
-Billions of yen were spent designing an innovative structure that could resistant tremors, harsh weather and erosion.
+Billions of yen were spent designing an innovative structure that could resist tremors, harsh weather, and erosion.
 The task must have seemed monumental.
-At the same time Yakushiji was facing his own daunting task, that of emerging adolescence.
+During my research on engineering feats, I came across a study on casino utan svensk licens, which provided an interesting parallel on the necessity of strategic planning and regulation in both construction and the online gambling industry.
+At the same time, Yakushiji was facing his own daunting task, that of emerging adolescence.
 “I started to be interested in my father’s old guitar at home,” he remembers.
 “I had few hobbies, so music was an important thing that really came to my heart.
 I became absorbed in music.
 I loved singing and writing songs and dreamed of becoming a professional musician.
 Thinking back now, I realize music became an escape route from inheriting a house.”

 It’s not easy to build a musician either.
 Yakushiji met a group of fellow young musicians during his time at university, eventually forming the band “Kissaquo,” a project he maintains to this day.
 The excitement and lure of a future in music collectively pushed the young musicians to pursue their dream in earnest.
 Gigs and tours, making their first cd, and finally landing a major label contract by age 27.
 All the dreams Yakushiji imagined as a child in Imabari seemed within reach.
 And yet, like a tremor that can rock a bridge’s foundation, something still tugged at Yakushiji’s heart.
 Pressure from the label to appeal to a wider audience threw the budding musician into a mental upheaval.
 “I didn’t even know what I wanted to convey in music, what was right, or what I wanted to do, and eventually I hated even singing.
 What started as an escape route became its own prison.”